 What else is needed besides the camera?

-You will need a tripod with a ball head and a tablet or phone (5-7″ screen size is optimal).
-We recommend an Oben AC-1341 Tripod with BA-111 Ball Head from B&H Photo.
-This tripod is light and sturdy enough to support the camera.
+You will need a tripod with a sturdy ball head and a tablet or phone (5-7″ screen size is optimal).
+We recommend a tripod like the Manfrotto MK190XPRO3-BHQ2 with ball head.
+This tripod is sturdy enough to support the camera.
 For shooting very large spaces we recommend a Manfrotto 127VS Variable Leg Spread Tripod Dolly – it is one of a kind dolly with retractable feet that are useful for stable parking when shooting panoramas.

 How does the camera work?

 Spatial data is collected with the LIDAR laser scanner and the space is mapped while shooting panoramas and walking with the camera.
 The camera produces 3-shot panoramas by being manually rotated into three positions spaced 120 degrees for every panorama.
 Visit iGUIDE Technology Videos for more information on the process.

 Can I use the camera to take still pictures?